gordonmurray/opensearch_proxy/README.md

 # Simple Opensearch proxy
-A proxy to sit between an application an AWS Opensearch domain to log queries subnitted to OpenSearch for debugging
+A proxy to sit between an application an AWS Opensearch domain to log queries submitted to OpenSearch for debugging

 ## Using the proxy

-Some commands to try out the proxy, the commands will be logged in a file as well as passed on to the actual Elasticsearch cluster.
+Some commands to try out the proxy are below.
+The commands will be logged in a file as well as passed on to the actual Elasticsearch cluster as normal.

 Use: